 Students who successfully complete the program will concurrently earn an M.A. in Early Childhood Development and Programming as well as a certificate in Leadership in Early Childhood and Human Services.
 The M.A. program requires a minimum of 30 credits beyond the baccalaureate degree.
 Core requirements are listed below.
 Courses will be offered on a rotating schedule to allow students to complete the core requirements during a 12-month period.

 The program follows an intensive, one year degree program with a cycle that would typically begin in August and end in July with courses taken during the fall, winter, spring and summer terms.
 The typical sequence of courses is shown below.

 *The first cohort will begin the program coursework in late August 2019 and end by July 2020.
 Below is a projected course schedule:

 Applications for fall 2019 admission are being accepted now!
 The deadline to apply is July 15, 2019.

 Admission decisions will be based on prior educational experiences, GPA, and letters of recommendation.
 It is generally expected that students will have an undergraduate GPA of at least 3.0, and will have earned a bachelor’s degree in early childhood education or related field.
 For international applicants whose first language is not English, a Test of English as a Foreign Language (TOEFL) iBT score of 100 is required.
 Applicants will submit a personal statement and two letters of recommendation.
 A federal background clearance will be required in order to enroll.

-*GRE scores are not required for admission to this program.
+*Please note that we accept CAP Admissions and GRE scores are not required for admission to this program

 University statement: Admission to the graduate program is competitive.
 Those who meet stated requirements are not guaranteed admission, nor are those who fail to meet all of those requirements necessarily precluded from admission if they offer other appropriate strengths.